 Invented by Cornell Corporation Board Member Robert C. Baker, whose other contributions toward modern-day staples include chicken nuggets (can you believe these didn't exist until 1963?!), turkey has become a go-to first step for those looking to take a healthier approach to their all-American diets.
 In fact, it was such a popular move that between 2015 and 2017, demand and consumption increased by 20% in limited-service restaurants!

 Now, whether this is actually a healthier swap comes down to the patties you buy.
 Nutritionally, side by side, the turkey burger's profile isn't too far off from beef's—part of what's made it such a natural swap.
 Sure, you sacrifice a little protein, iron, and zinc from the red meat choice, but you get more B vitamins for energy metabolism, fewer calories per average serving in most cases, and less saturated fat.

 That said, turkey burgers are a smart choice if you have a hard time processing red meat or prefer the taste of poultry, and—most importantly—want to bring home the good stuff.
 And this taste test is how we can help you do the latter.

 We selected five widely available, national brand, all-white-meat varieties of simply seasoned low-fat frozen turkey patties and grilled them simultaneously on a countertop George Foreman grill.
 All were cook-from-frozen types for convenience, and we tried them first plain and hot, then with simple classic burger toppings like American cheese, ketchup, lettuce, tomato, and sliced red onion on multigrain rolls to see how they played with others.

 Without further ado, let's talk some real turkey.
-And for more, be sure to stock up on The 7 Healthiest Foods to Eat Right Now.
+And for more, be sure to check out: 22 Meals to Melt Belly Fat in 2022.

 Applegate Organics Organic Turkey Burger